 Being roofied is a phrase associated with being drugged against one’s will.
-The term roofie is generic slang used to depict a tablet of a sedative and hypnotic drug used illicitly for the purposes of committing sexual assault or other crimes.
+The term roofie is generic slang to depict a tablet of a sedative and hypnotic drug used illicitly for the purposes of committing sexual assault or other crimes.

 Even in a seemingly innocuous state like Utah, public health data resources suggest that one in six women experience rape (a figure that also includes attempted rape) during their lifetime.

-Signs of Being Roofied or Date Rape Drugged
+Symptoms of Being Roofied

 Many date rape drugs come in the form of pills, powders, or liquids.
 They are often odorless and colorless when added to food or beverages.
 In many cases, it is difficult to know when a drink or food item has been roofied.